sharkusmanch/steam-news/README.md

      ./SteamNews.py --add-profile-games <Steam ID> --recently-played
      ```

+#### How It Works

+When you run `--add-profile-games`:
+1. **All your owned games are imported** to the database with their names and last played timestamps
+2. The selected mode determines which games have `shouldFetch` enabled
+3. Future updates refresh the entire game list and timestamps, keeping your database in sync with your Steam library

+This means you can switch between modes without re-importing your library - the data is already there.

 #### Switching Between Methods

-By default, adding games is **additive** - new games are added to the existing list.
-If you want to switch from "all games" to "recently played" (or vice versa), use the `--replace` flag to disable all existing games first:
+You can switch between "all games" and "recently played" modes at any time.
+Use the `--replace` flag to disable all existing games before enabling the new set:

 ```bash
 # Switch from all games to recently played (last 10 games)